akinomyoga/ble.sh/README.md

 ## 2.3 CJK Width

 The option `char_width_mode` controls the width of the Unicode characters with `East_Asian_Width=A` (Ambiguous characters).
-Currently four values `emacs`, `west`, `east`, and `auto` are supported.
+Currently, four values `emacs`, `west`, `east`, and `auto` are supported.
 With the value `emacs`, the default width in emacs is used.
-With `west` all the ambiguous characters have width 1 (Hankaku).
-With `east` all the ambiguous characters have width 2 (Zenkaku).
+With `west`, all the ambiguous characters have width 1 (Hankaku).
+With `east`, all the ambiguous characters have width 2 (Zenkaku).
-With `auto` the width mode `west` or `east` is automatically chosen based on the terminal behavior.
+With `auto`, the width mode `west` or `east` is automatically chosen based on the terminal behavior.
 The default value is `auto`.
-Appropriate value should be chosen in accordance with your terminal behavior.
+The appropriate value should be chosen in accordance with your terminal behavior.
 For example, the value can be changed to `west` as:

 ```bash